Generalized weights: an anticode approach: An algebraic invariant for Delsarte codes

-Before describing the properties of Delsarte generalized weights, it is natural to ask how the new invariant relates to the generalized rank weights for Gabidulin codes proposed by Kurihara, Matsumoto and Uyematsu.
-Indeed, since Delsarte codes generalize Gabidulin codes, one would expect that Delsarte generalized weights recover generalized rank weights.
-And this is the first fact that we establish.
+Since Delsarte codes generalize Gabidulin codes, one would expect that Delsarte generalized weights refine, as an invariant, generalized rank weights.
+In the remainder of this section we show precisely this fact.
 We start introducing some rank-preserving transformations.